-The Bachelor’s/Master’s of Science in Biotechnology-Cytotechnology at Albany College of Pharmacy and Health Sciences is a joint degree program that allows students to pursue two degrees simultaneously, thereby receiving their master’s degree in five years instead of six.
+The Bachelor’s/Master’s of Science in Biomedical Technology/Cytotechnology and Molecular Cytology at Albany College of Pharmacy and Health Sciences is a joint degree program that allows students to pursue two degrees simultaneously, thereby receiving their master’s degree in five years instead of six.

 This program is ideal for recent high school graduates interested in careers in laboratory diagnostics or biotechnology research, and who are already considering an advanced degree.